intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 If your machine has multiple Intel GPUs, Ollama will by default runs on all of them.

-To specify which Intel GPU you would like Ollama to use, you could set environment variable `ONEAPI_DEVICE_SELECTOR` **before Start Ollama Serve**, as follows (if Ollama serve is already running, please make sure to stop it first):
+To specify which Intel GPU you would like Ollama to use, you could set environment variable `ONEAPI_DEVICE_SELECTOR` **before starting Ollama Serve**, as follows (if Ollama serve is already running, please make sure to stop it first):

 - Identify the id (e.g. 0, 1, etc.) for your multiple GPUs.
 You could find them in the logs of Ollama serve when loading any models, e.g.: